- -30- then and now (8/22/18)2

-This photograph taken by Garland D. Fronabarger shows the interior of the old post office in the Federal Building in Cape Girardeau, located at the southeast corner of Broadway and Fountain streets.
-With the number of people in the lobby, it was probably taken during the Christmas season.
+This photograph by Garland D. Fronabarger was published Dec.
+19, 1955 in the Southeast Missourian.
+It shows the interior of the old post office in the Federal Building in Cape Girardeau, located at the southeast corner of Broadway and Fountain streets.

 On the left side of the picture is a revolving door.